-It’s easy to get lulled in to a false sense of security when a business is doing a good turnover and turnover figures are going up.
+It's easy to get lulled in to a false sense of security when a business is doing a good turnover and turnover is going up.

-The problem is though that it is NOT about the turnover, it’s all about the LEFTOVER!
-In other words the profit and growing the profit dollars.
+The problem is though that it is NOT about the turnover, it's all about what's LEFTOVER in the bank.
+It's about the profit and growing the profit dollars.

-Sometimes we have to stop business owners in their tracks by asking the question “So did you intend your business to be a charity, a NOT FOR PROFIT?”
-Because when we go through their financials for the last three years and analyse the figures and trends – that’s what they have, a not for profit business!
+When working with a business owner, I often have to stop them thinking 'turnover' by asking the question "So did you intend your business to be a NOT FOR PROFIT?"
+Because when I go through their financials for the last three years (or four years now due to COVID) and analyse the figures and trends - that's what they have, a not for profit business!

-The first indication to us that there is potentially a problem is when we see Profit & Loss statements that have a single line item “Income” followed by the section “Expenses”.
+The first indication that there is potentially a problem is when I see Profit & Loss statements in the management accounts that have a single line item "Income" followed by the section "Expenses".
 In other words there is no breakdown of income by product category or service type.
-Then there is no section for COGS – Cost Of Goods Sold.
-The COGS account lines should mirror the income account lines as much as possible with the direct costs associated with each income stream.
-What’s left when COGS are taken off the income is the Gross Profit.
-It’s the dollars that pay for everything else, including the owners income.
+Then there is no section for COGS - Cost Of Goods Sold.

-When a business owner can see which incomes streams are profitable and which ones aren’t they can make good strategic decisions to grow the profit dollars!
+When a business owner can see which incomes streams are profitable and which ones aren't they can make good strategic decisions to grow the profit!

 Set up the chart of accounts in the management accounts to give you the information you need to make good decisions.
 These numbers are you dashboard.
 Remember, it's not about turnover, it's all about leftover!

 If you are a business owner and want to know more about turning your business into a saleable asset, then schedule a 'no obligation' call with me!